mateusz-piotrowski/portfolio-web-page/README.md

-# Mateusz Piotrowski blog
+# Mateusz Piotrowski - the page on the GitHub

 ## Description

-This project is contain Mateusz Piotrowski blog files.
+This project contains the page on GitHub of  Mateusz Piotrowski.

 ## Motivation

-This blog has been started to develop myself and share knowledge with community.
+This page has been started to share information about myself with the community.

 ## Contributor